facelessuser/coloraide/docs/src/markdown/api/index.md

     ---------- | -------------| -----------
     `alpha`    | `#!py None`  | Boolean or `#!py3 None` value which determines whether the output includes `alpha`.
 If `#!py3 None`, the default alpha will only be shown if less than 1.
 If `#!py3 True`, alpha will always be shown.
 If `#!py3 False`, alpha will be omitted.
     `precision`| `#!py 5`     | Integer value that sets precision and scale.
 Precision and scale will match the value if greater than zero.
 If `0`, values will be rounded to the nearest integer.
 If `-1`, number will be output at the highest precision.
-    `fit`      | `#!py True`  | A boolean that controls whether gamut mapping is performed on string creation.
+    `fit`      | `#!py True`  | A boolean, string, or dictionary that controls whether gamut mapping is performed on string creation.
 By default, colors will be fit to their own color space.
 This can be disabled by setting to `#!py3 False`.
+A string can be used to set a specific gamut mapping method, or a dictionary that defines the method with parameters.
     `color`    | `#!py False` | A boolean that will determine if the `color(space coord+ / alpha)` format is used for string output.
 Has highest precedence.
     `percent`  | Varies       | A boolean that will output color channels as percents.
 Not all color spaces support percents, or may support percents only in certain scenarios.
 Default value may be determined by the color space.